|

 The graveyard, burial site of many of the early settlers and Barton Stone, has

-granite obelisk.
-His first wife Eliza's remains and ledger stone were
+obelisk.
+His first wife Eliza's remains and ledger stone were brought

-brought from the graveyard at the farm where they had lived to the Cane Ridge
+from the graveyard at the farm where they had lived to the Cane Ridge graveyard

-The museum houses mementoes of the congregation, Stone and his family, the Stone-Campbell movement, a collection of antique farm and domestic implements, the office of the Cane Ridge Preservation Projects and a small book shop.
+The museum houses mementoes of the congregation, Stone and his family, the Stone-Campbell movement, a collection of antique farm and domestic implements, the office of the Cane Ridge Shrine, Inc. and a small book shop.

 WELCOMING VISITING GROUPS